vseryakov/backendjs/README.md

 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
 * Runs web server as separate processes to utilize multiple CPU cores.
 * Supports WebSockets connections and process them with the same Express routes as HTTP requests
-* Supports several cache modes(Redis, memcached, LRU) for the database operations.
+* Supports several cache modes(Redis, memcached, LRU) for the database operations, multiple hosts support in the clients for failover.
 * Supports several PUB/SUB modes of operations using Redis, RabbitMQ.
-* Supports jobs processing using several work queue implementations on top of RabbitMQ, Redis, DB
+* Supports async jobs processing using several work queue implementations on top of SQS, Redis, DB, RabbitMQ
 * Supports common database operations (Get, Put, Del, Update, Select) for all databases using the same DB API.
 * ImageMagick is compiled as C++ module for in-process image scaling.
 * REPL(command line) interface for debugging and looking into server internals.